 Although we need the inflammation mediated by histamine to protect the body from injury and harmful pathogens, having too much histamine contributes to chronic inflammation and is implicated in many inflammatory conditions such as asthma, autoimmune diseases, and inflammatory skin diseases.

 How does your body get rid of histamine when there is too much?
-There are two enzymes, called diamine oxidase (DAO) and histamine N-Methyltransferase (HNMT), that can break down histamine in your body.
+There are two enzymes, called diamine oxidase (DAO) and histamine N-methyltransferase (HNMT), that can break down histamine in your body.

-DAO and HNMT are also located in different regions of your body.
+DAO and HNMT are found in different regions of your body.
 HNMT is responsible for breaking down histamine inside your cells, whereas DAO is responsible for breaking down histamine in the area surrounding your cells.
 Both of these enzymes are important for regulating the histamine level in your body.
 (Source)

 When DAO or HNMT are not functioning properly, you can develop histamine intolerance.
 Histamine intolerance is a disorder in which your body has impaired ability to break down histamine.

 Histamine intolerance makes you hypersensitive to dietary histamine.
 However, it is important to note that histamine intolerance, like any intolerance to specific foods, is different from an allergy.

 - overproduction of histamine: Environmental allergies and increased consumption of histamine through food or alcohol can result in too much histamine circulating in your body.
 This high level of histamine can cause you to develop symptoms of histamine intolerance.

 - impaired histamine degradation: If DAO or HNMT are not functioning properly, they won’t be able to break down histamine in your body.
 Impaired enzyme action is the more common cause of histamine intolerance.